chi-civic-hacking-howto/glossary/README.md

 For more information on the event itself, and to RSVP, visit [the main web site](http://opengovhacknight.org/).

 You can find [a listing of projects](http://opengovhacknight.org/projects.html) that started at previous hack nights on the website, and [a listing of people](http://opengovhacknight.org/people.html) who have contributed to those projects.
 The projects listing page allows you to add your project to the list, as long as it's hosted on Github.
+For example, this [glossary](https://github.com/chi-civic-hacking-howto/glossary) project is listed there.

 ## How Can I Talk The Talk?